 The term “fraud,” in its broadest terms, involves the act of deceiving someone for personal and/or financial gain.
 This includes allegations of falsifying documents to obtain money for services that were not provided, or to gain access to someone’s financial holdings.
 Fraud charges are defined by the Code of Virginia, Title 18.2 (Crimes and Offenses Generally) Chapter 6 (Crimes Involving Fraud.)

 Convictions for these offenses often come with severe penalties including fines and jail time so if accused it’s important that you contact a Fairfax fraud lawyer as soon as possible so they can begin to build your defense.
 Our experienced criminal attorneys are passionate about defending people’s rights.

-Examples of various fraud charges that you may face that warrant contact with a Fairfax lawyer include, but are not necessarily limited to:
+Examples of various fraud charges that you may face that warrant contact with a Fairfax attorney include, but are not necessarily limited to:

 Section 18.2-178 makes it illegal to intentionally defraud someone to obtain money or goods or services of monetary value.
 In lay terms, false pretenses means the defendant is accused of misrepresenting the truth in order to obtain the money or property.
 A false pretense could be a forged signature on a document or a false statement.
 This is a Class 4 felony.